• Search Keywords

 Projects approved as official co-productions are eligible for, but not automatically guaranteed, direct Screen Australia support.

-Important: You do not need to have lodged an application for your Producer Offset Provisional Certificate at the time of applying to the funding round unless specifically requested by your Investment Manager.
+IMPORTANT: You do not need to have lodged an application for your Producer Offset Provisional Certificate at the time of applying to the funding round unless specifically requested by your Investment Manager.
 In most cases producers will be able to wait to see whether or not their project has been successful for funding before applying for a certificate, saving time and application fees.
 However, if you are approved for funding you will need to lodge your application and receive your certification prior to contract execution.

 Producer Offset and Co-production provisional approvals must not be more than two years old (from the date of your application for Production Investment).
 If approvals were granted over two years ago, a reassessment by the POCU will be required.
-See Producer Offset & co-production Programs for further information.

-Foreign actors - Screen Australia encourages producers to engage with the Foreign Actor Certification Scheme (FACS) process early if they intend to bring foreign actors into Australia to be a part of any production.
+Screen Australia encourages producers to engage with the Foreign Actor Certification Scheme (FACS) process early if they intend to bring foreign actors into Australia to be a part of any production.
 Separate to any requirement from Screen Australia, a production must meet the requirements of this scheme.

 What is the assessment process?